 Blue-footed booby – 100% of multi-day tours (3/3) reported sightings

 The Galapagos Islands support a large population of blue-footed boobies.
 They are easily visible on many of the islands.
 North Seymour is one of the biggest seabird breeding grounds, and a great place to see them, However, there are also large breeding populations on Espanola, Fernandina, Floreana, Isabela, Pinzon, and Santa Cruz.
 While they are visible year round, the best time to see boobies is during the mating season (June – August).
 During this time they undertake a spectacular mating dance .
 Close-up sightings of large numbers of boobies are pretty much guaranteed on tours in Galapagos.
-WildSide recommends the Golondrina as an excellent and (relatively!) cheap tour of the islands.
-Prices fall significantly if you book last-minute – we paid $1,800 for an 8 day tour but even cheaper deals are available.
+If you are booking a tour, prices fall significantly if you book last-minute – we paid $1,800 for an 8 day tour but even cheaper deals are available.
+If you want to make sure your tour is sustainably run check out our blog post on Sustainable Travel in Galapagos.

 Galapagos penguin – 100% of multi-day tours (3/3) reported sightings